MrChebur/supress_input/README.md

-# Suppress keyboard and mouse events
+# Suppressing keyboard and mouse events

 This code will block all mouse and keyboard actions until you press a key combination <kbd>Ctrl</kbd> + <kbd>h</kbd>.